 Collaboration with Local Health Authorities

-In conclusion, health education and consumer awareness programs are essential components of efforts to mitigate the risks associated with intestinal parasites in fish caught in the Water Works Reservoir, Ado Ekiti.
+In conclusion, health education and consumer awareness programs are essential components of efforts to mitigate the risks associated with intestinal parasites in fish caught in the Water Works Reservoir in Ado Ekiti.
 These initiatives can inform local communities about the presence of parasites, their health implications, and safe handling and cooking practices.
 By empowering individuals with knowledge, raising awareness, and promoting food safety measures, we can reduce the potential health risks associated with consuming contaminated fish and contribute to the overall well-being of the community.

-The prevalence of intestinal parasites in fish caught in the Water Works Reservoir, Ado Ekiti, is a matter of significant concern due to its potential impact on public health and the local community's food security.
+The prevalence of intestinal parasites in fish caught in the Water Works Reservoir in Ado Ekiti, is a matter of significant concern due to its potential impact on public health and the local community's food security.
 This investigation has revealed the presence of various types of intestinal parasites in the fish population, including protozoans, helminths, and emerging parasites.
 These findings underscore the need for continued research, monitoring, and intervention to mitigate the risks associated with consuming contaminated fish from the reservoir.
 The safety of fish as a food resource and its impact on public health necessitate continuous monitoring, research, and awareness campaigns.
 Effective management strategies, including improving water quality, implementing sustainable fisheries practices, and enhancing public education, are vital to minimize the risks associated with consuming fish contaminated by intestinal parasites.

 References